 The purpose of this benchmark is to determine if students can connect their understanding of using the four operations reliably or fluently (MTR.3.1) to the concept of the meaning of the equal sign.
-Students evaluate whether equations are true or false beginning in grade 1.
-In this course, additional expectations include non-whole numbers and parentheses.
+Students have evaluated whether equations are true or false since grade 2.
+In grade 5, additional expectations include non-whole numbers and parentheses.
 In grade 6, students extend this work to involve negative numbers and inequalities (MA.6.AR.2.1).

-- Students will use their understanding of order of operations (MA.5.AR.2.2) to evaluate expressions on each side of an equation (MTR.5.1). - Students will determine if the expression on the left of equal sign is equivalent to the expression to the right of the equal sign.
+- Students will use their understanding of order of operations (MA.5.AR.2.2) to simplify expressions on each side of an equation (MTR.5.1). - Students will determine if the expression on the left of equal sign is equivalent to the expression to the right of the equal sign.
 If these expressions are equivalent, then the equation is true. - Students may use comparative relational thinking, instead of solving, in order to determine if the equation is true or false (MTR.2.1, MTR.3.1, MTR.5.1).